medoidai/skrobot/README.md

 * The provided estimator needs to be able to predict probabilities through a ``predict_proba`` method

-* The following evaluation results can be generated on-demand for train / test CV folds:
+* The following evaluation results can be generated on-demand for hold-out test set as well as train / validation CV folds:

   * PR / ROC Curves (as interactive HTML plots)
   * Confusion Matrixes (as PNG images)